 We are required by law to protect your personal and health information.
 We must obtain prior written authorization from you before we release any information not related to routine treatment, payment and operational purposes.
-You may request a copy of our Notice of Privacy Practices by calling our Member Services department or visiting Our Website at ambetter.coordinatedcarehealth.com.
+You may request a copy of our Notice of Privacy Practices by calling our Member Services department at 1-877-687-1197 (TDD/TTY) 1-866-862-9380, or visiting Our Website at ambetter.coordinatedcarehealth.com.